 Ben Collier 'Integrated Circuits: A Critical Development of Space and Agency in Criminological Theory of Cybercrime from Actor-Network Theory and Cyborg Theory Perspectives'

-Shane Horgan ''Cyber'-fears and Virtual Anxieties: Exploring public sensibilities towards the digital dimensions of crime and disorder'
+Shane Horgan 'Cybercrime and Everyday Life: An exploration of public sensibilities towards the digital dimensions of crime and disorder'

 Griff Williams 'Tripartite Communication under the Community Payback Order'

 Richard Jones, , Handbook on Increasing Resilience in a Surveillance Society, (IRISS Project, 2014)

 Richard Jones, Charles Raab, Ivan Szekely, 'Surveillance and resilience: Relationships, dynamics and consequences', (2018), Democracy and Security, Vol 14, pp 238-275